hannahchan/Scaffold.Service/README.md

 To bootstrap your next service with Scaffold.Service.

-1. Clone this repository and install the template on your computer by running;
+1. Install the template package on your computer by running;

    ```
-   dotnet new --install Scaffold
+   dotnet new --install Scaffold.Service
    ```

 2. Create your new service by running;